rixiobarrios/-audubon-site/README.md

 1. Fulfill the listed requirements.

 Create a new React app in the root of this repository (i.e.
-`create-react-app .`) and build your project out from there.
+`create-react-app audubonApp`) and build your project out from there.
 You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.

 ## Requirements